techieshark/slack-pair/README.md

 ## contributing

-Pull requests are of course welcome and encouraged!
+[Pull requests](https://help.github.com/articles/using-pull-requests/) are welcome and encouraged!
 You'll need

 1. A slack account and the [ability to add slash commands](http://YOURTEAMNAME.slack.com/services/new/slash-commands)
 2. [ngrok](https://ngrok.com/) or some other method of exposing a local port through a public URL